 There's a good reason that DOHC engines are the go-to for performance motors.
 For all that’s good about DOHC engines, however, they are accordingly difficult to repair.
 With double the parts, there are twice as many parts that could need replacing.

 Is DOHC or SOHC Better?

 SOHC and DOHC are two acronyms that are very useful to know, given that they are plastered all over any engine out on the market today.
 DOHC engines, while they offer the best performance, are accordingly complicated as most modern automotive technologies are.
 Even though DOHC engines can cost more money, they are certainly worth the investment all around the board.
 However, SOHC and OHV engines aren't without merits, and won't seriously hinder your enjoyment of your vehicle.
-If you seriously want to upgrade from a SOHC to a DOHC engine, there are engine swaps that can be performed.
+If you seriously want to upgrade from a SOHC to a DOHC engine, there are engine swaps, such as a Fox Body Coyote swap, that can be performed.